vamsidarbhamulla/serenity-cucumber-bdd-screenplay/README.md

 The server will start up after first few requests , so expect a 404 for the initial 4-5 requests.

 ## Running the Project Using Docker
+The docker images use chrome browser and run in headless mode.
 The Default Docker image use selenium-standalone-chrome container that run tests against selenium-server using a chrome browser.